dbt-labs/dbt-athena/.github/ISSUE_TEMPLATE/bug_report.md

     attributes:
       label: Is this a new bug in dbt-athena?
       description: >

-        If this is a bug in an adapter plugin, please open an issue in the adapter's repository.
         If this is a request for help or troubleshooting code in your own dbt project, please join [dbt Community Slack](https://www.getdbt.com/community/join-the-community/)
         #db-athena or open a [Discussion question](https://github.com/dbt-athena/dbt-athena/discussions).